TheeCryptoKing/Bold-Skin/assets/Journal.md

 - Kwame Log<br>
 Creating Tables<br>
 All base data created, Relationships next<br>
-Populated categories and products, Need to write serializers, validations, and login parameters, and API routes. <br>
+Populated categories, products, Need to write serializers, validations, flasklogin parameters, API routes, bcrypt, and password hash  <br>

 <!-- ######################## Bold-Skin Product's  ######

+key : value pair for icons

+bootstrap jumbotron & install & link bootstrap in app.jsx

+Product Intiative Column, with intiatives fetch data and .split string at commas and do comparison of the string value set value equal to icon image
+In frontend use <p> for image and post text next to it.
+Flex box write function of front end to add icon key = intiative value =

 Details:
 Skin: vitamin D, for Vitamin E. For all skin types, including sensitive skin.
 Clean, vegan, gluten-free , earth-conscious, & sustainable.